Kohli retains top spot in ICC Test rankings

-India skipper Virat Kohli maintained his top spot in the latest ICC rankings of Test batsmen, while pacer Mohammed Shami climbed up three places to return to top 20 in the bowlers' table.

-Kohli achieved a career-high 937 rating points after innings of 46 and 58 in the fourth Test.
+Indian skipper Virat Kohli has retained his numero-uno position and a career-high 937 rating points in the latest International Cricket Council (ICC) Test player ranking after innings of 46 and 58 in the fourth Test of the ongoing five-match series against England, which India went on to lose by 60 runs.

-The Indian captain, who has scored 544 runs in his eight innings this series, is 11th in the list of best ever in terms of rating points, just one adrift of a group of four - Gary Sobers, Clyde Walcott, Vivian Richards and Kumar Sangakkara.
+The 29-year-old, who scored a total of 544 runs in his eight innings of the series, is just one point adrift of a group of four - Gary Sobers, Clyde Walcott, Vivian Richards and Kumar Sangakkara.

-Cheteshwar Pujara remains the second highest ranked India batsman in the list as he retained the sixth position.
-However, his unbeaten 132, which helped India take the first innings lead, lifted him from 763 to 798 points.
+Similarly, Cheteshwar Pujara managed to maintain his sixth spot on the list with his unbeaten knock of 132 in the fourth Test, which helped India to take the first innings lead.

-In the bowlers' list, pacer Shami progressed back to the top 20 after his six-wicket match haul lifted him three places to 19th position while fellow fast bowler Ishant Sharma's four wickets saw him move up one place to 25th position.
+In the bowling department, Indian pacer Mohammad Shami progressed back to the top 20 after his six-wicket haul in the Test which lifted him three places to the 19th position among bowlers.

+Ishant Sharma, who scalped four wickets in the match, scaled one position to attain 25th rank on the list.

-Jasprit Bumrah continued the strong start to his Test career, moving to a career-best 487 points while retaining 37th position after his fifth Test.
+Jasprit Bumrah, on the other hand, moved to a career-best 487 points while retaining 37th position in the ICC Test bowlers ranking.

-For England, all-rounder Sam Curran made quick gains while spinner Moeen Ali also moved up after the Southampton Test, which saw the home side winning by 60 runs on Sunday to take a winning 3-1 lead in the five-match series against India.

-The 20-year-old Curran moved up 29 places to 43rd position among batsmen after producing crucial knocks of 78 and 46 in the fourth Test match.
+England all-rounder Sam Curran, who produced crucial knocks of 78 and 46 in the fourth Test, moved up 29 places to 43rd position to make quick gains in the Test player

-The left-hander, son of former Zimbabwe cricketer Kevin Curran and younger brother of England player Tom Curran, also gained 11 places to reach 55th place in the bowlers' list and 15th position among all-rounders after gaining 27 slots.
+The left-hander also gained 11 places to reach 55th place in the bowlers' list and 15th position among all-rounders after gaining 27 slots.

 The off-spinner, who grabbed five for 63 and four for 71 in the two innings, has gained 66 points to reach 543 points in bowling, while also gaining one slot to reach seventh place among all-rounders.